Denocle/pocketcasts-network-error-retry/README.md

 ## PocketCasts network error retry - User script

-When PocketCasts gets a network error, this script tries to start the stream again.
+If you have a problem where PocketCasts randomly pauses your podcast due to a network error, yet it's fixed by just pressing play again, this is the scripy for you.

-Credits goes to [Realies](https://github.com/realies) for the `waitForKeyElements` script.
+This script listens for errors and when they occur, presses the play button for you.